Logem

 Your doctor may have prescribed it for another reason.

-Do not take LOGEM if you have an allergy to:
+Do not take LOGEM if:

-any of the ingredients listed at the end of this leaflet
+you are allergic to any medicine containing lamotrigine, or any of the ingredients listed at the end of this leaflet.

 Symptoms of an allergic reaction may include:

-shortness of breath
+shortness of breath;

-wheezing or difficulty in breathing
+wheezing or difficulty in breathing;

-swelling of the face, lips, tongue or any other parts of the body
+swelling of the face, lips, tongue or any other parts of the body;

-rash, itching or hives on the skin
+rash, itching or hives on the skin.

-Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
+Do not take it if the packaging is torn or shows signs of tampering.

 If it has expired or is damage, return it to your pharmacist for disposal.

-If you are not sure whether you should start taking this medicine, talk to your doctor.
+If you are not sure whether you should start taking LOGEM, talk to your doctor.

-Tell your doctor if you have or have had any of the following medical conditions:
+Check with your doctor if you have or have had any of the following medical conditions:

-liver or kidney disorders
+liver or kidney disease

 Parkinson’s disease